broadinstitute/warp/pipelines/skylab/multiome/Multiome.changelog.md

 # 5.9.0
 2024-10-21 (Date of Last Commit)
-* Changed a flag in H5adUtils.wdl to se CSI instead of TBI indexing in tabix command to support chromosomes larger than 512 Mbp.
-This command changes the format of the index  file of the ATAC fragment csv.
+* Updated the tabix flag in JoinMultiomeBarcodes task in H5adUtils.wdl to use CSI instead of TBI indexing, which supports chromosomes larger than 512 Mbp; this task changes the format for the ATAC fragment file index

 # 5.8.0
 2024-10-23 (Date of Last Commit)